-Below, Russell Toomey, PhD, answers our questions about caring for transgender and gender-questioning kids.
+Below, Russell Toomey, PhD, answers questions about caring for transgender and gender-questioning kids.
 Toomey is the chair of the Family Studies and Human Development program at the Norton School of Family and Consumer Sciences at the University of Arizona.

 This post builds off of our previous post on this topic, So Your Kid Is Trans And You’ve Got Questions, which you should also read.